denisvieiradev/github-user-search/README.md

 Coming soon
 - Cache config and improve state management
+- Improve thread and exception management with coroutines flow
 - See complete list of suggested users in another screen
 - To favorite users and storage locally
 - Show favorited users list